anniavd/photo-port/README.md

 ![License](https://img.shields.io/badge/License-NONE-grenn.svg)

+# Description
-It is a personal application where photos of different categories are shown, as well as a digital portrait of the person to share them.
+Photo Port is a personal application where photos of different categories are shown, as well as a digital portrait of the person to share them.

  ![home page](/src/assets/images/home-page.jpg)